PMenezes/ExchangeRate/README.md

 - **Fetch Exchange Rates**: Retrieves exchange rates from ExchangeRate.host.
 - **Currency Conversion**: Converts amounts from one currency to another based on the fetched rates.
+- **Get All Rates**: Fetches all exchange rates for a given base currency.
 - **Caching**: Implements a caching mechanism to reduce external API calls, allowing up to a 1-minute delay for non-real-time data.
 - **Rate Limiting**: Protects the API from abuse by limiting the number of requests per user.
 - **Unit Testing**: Includes unit tests to ensure the reliability of API operations.